Kidoz-SDK/KIDOZ_ADMOB_iOS_ADAPTER/README.md

 # KIDOZ_ADMOB_ADAPTER_iOS
-Kidoz AdMob mediation adapter for Version 1.1
+Kidoz AdMob mediation adapter for Version 1.5
-Kidoz iOS SDK version 1.3.1
+Kidoz iOS SDK version 1.3.4
+Built and tested with Google Mobile Ads SDK 7.52.0
 </br>

 **Prerequisits:**
 * To use the Kidoz SDK adapter for AdMob you should make sure you have:
-1. Google AdMob Mobile Ads SDK integrated in your project as explained [HERE](https://developers.google.com/admob/ios/quick-start):
+1. Google Mobile Ads SDK 7.42.2 or higher integrated in your project as explained [HERE](https://developers.google.com/admob/ios/quick-start):
 2. A fully functional AdMob ad placement.
 3. Kidoz SDK built with your project.
 * Please make sure you have a set up Kidoz publisher account.